 Your heart is pure and so are your intentions but, when jealousy comes around, try to stay still and don’t act based on instincts.

 Focusing on the energy of Scorpio’s spirit animal is a wonderful way to work on some flaws and become a better version of yourself.
-Life is not that easy for someone born under this sign, but respecting his own personality and opening himself up to the true and loving side of his soul can be something hugely rewarding!
+Life is not that easy for someone born under this sign, but respecting his own personality and opening himself up to his soul’s true and loving side can be hugely rewarding!